brand0j/Credit_Risk_Analysis/README.md

 **Balanced Accuracy Score**: *0.6786*

 In this method we use a combination of sampling tactics.
 This first that is employed is one we have already covered, ```SMOTE()```, which is used to oversample the minority class, while using ENN(Edited Nearest Neighbors) to clean the resulting data.
 In this undersampling strategy, if the two nearest neighbors of a data poitn belong to two different classes, the data point is dropped altogether.
+Using this combination, we notice an increase in our sensitivity to predicted high-risk (~80% accurate) while suffering slightly identifying low-risk (~56% accurate).

 ## Ensemble Classifiers